 You can make a complaint if a company is breaching the OECD guidelines.

-The guidelines are recommendations for responsible business conduct that adhering governments encourage their enterprises to observe wherever they operate.
+The guidelines are recommendations for responsible business conduct.
+Governments that adhere to the guidelines encourage their enterprises to observe them wherever they operate.

 They cover a broad range of issues, including: